Secure Order Based Voting Using Distributed Tallying: A secure order-based voting protocol

-\ee Hence, the interpolating polynomial $f$ that the talliers compute in Step 4 coincides with $G$.
-As $G$ is a sum of polynomials of degree $D'-1$ at most, the validation in Step 5 will pass successfully.
+\ee Hence, the interpolating polynomial $f$ that the talliers compute in Line 7 coincides with $G$.
+As $G$ is a sum of polynomials of degree $D'-1$ at most, the validation in Lines 8-9 will pass successfully.
 In that case, the talliers would learn $G(0)=g(0)+\sum_{j \in [D]} r_j$.
-Here, $g(0)$ is the secret entry in $V$'s ballot matrix and $r_j$ is the secret random value that $T_j$ had chosen in Step 1, $j \in [D]$.
+Here, $g(0)$ is the secret entry in $V$'s ballot matrix and $r_j$ is the secret random value that $T_j$ had chosen, $j \in [D]$.
 Hence, $G(0)$ reveals no information on $g(0)$.
 Since all other coefficients in $G$ are also random numbers that are not related to $g(0)$, this validation procedure provides perfect privacy for the voter.

-Assume next that $V$ had distributed illegal shares in one of his ballot matrix entries.
+Assume next that $V$ had distributed illegal shares for one of his ballot matrix entries.
 Namely, $V$ had distributed shares $\{s_1,\ldots,s_D\}$ such that the minimum-degree polynomial $g$ that satisfies $g(d)=s_d$ for all $d \in [D]$ is of degree $t>D'-1$.
-In that case, the polynomial $f$ that the talliers compute in Step 4 would be $f=g + \sum_{j \in [D]}g_j$.
-Since the degree of that polynomial is $t>D'-1$, they would reject the ballot.
+In that case, the polynomial $f$ that the talliers compute in Line 7 would be $f=g + \sum_{j \in [D]}g_j$.
+Since the degree of that polynomial is $t>D'-1$, they would reject the ballot (Lines 10-11).
 Hence, the verification procedure is correct and provides perfect privacy. \end{proof}

+When the talliers receive shares in some ballot matrix, they must first execute Sub-protocol \ref{verify_ss} for each of its entries, and only if that validation passes successfully they will proceed to perform the validation described in Section \ref{validating}.

-We note that the first step can be executed even before the election period starts.
-Namely, once the number of registered voters, $N$, and the number of candidates, $M$, are determined, the talliers can produce $NM(M-1)/2$ random values and distribute shares in them to be used later on in masking the $M(M-1)/2$ entries in each voter's ballot matrix.
+Finally, we note that Lines 1-3 in Sub-protocol \ref{verify_ss} can be executed even before the election period starts.
+Namely, once the number of registered voters, $N$, and the number of candidates, $M$, are determined, the talliers can produce $NM(M-1)/2$ random values and distribute shares of them to be used later on in masking the $M(M-1)/2$ entries in each voter's ballot matrix.